Molorius/esp32-websocket/README.md

 ESP32 WebSocket
 ==================

 A component for WebSockets on ESP-IDF using lwip netconn.
-The example can be made with `make` and uploaded with `make flash`.

-To add to a project, type `git submodule add https://github.com/Molorius/esp32-websocket.git component/websocket` into the base directory of your project.
+To add to a project, type:
+`git submodule add https://github.com/Molorius/esp32-websocket.git components/websocket`
+into the base directory of your project.

 Some configuration options for the Server can be found in menuconfig in: